simon-ritchie/apysc/docs_src/source/graphics_begin_fill.md

 ## Fill color setting

-A fill color will be set by the `color` argument, and this is required one.
+A fill color can be set by the `color` argument, and this is required one.

 ```py
 # runnable